PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/tornado/14/answer-0-1-2(2).md

         if IOLoop.current(instance=False) is None:
             self.make_current()
     elif make_current:
-        if IOLoop.current(instance=False) is not None:  # corrected condition raise RuntimeError("current IOLoop already exists")
+        if IOLoop.current(instance=False) is not None:
+            raise RuntimeError("current IOLoop already exists")
         self.make_current()
 ```

-This alteration should fix the bug, allowing the failed test to pass without affecting other successful tests.
-Changes are minimal and should be easily applied to the original project.
+In this fixed version, I have corrected the conditional statement on line 6.
+The original condition checked if `IOLoop.current(instance=False) is None`, which caused the `RuntimeError` to be raised when the current IOLoop didn't exist.
+The fixed version checks if `IOLoop.current(instance=False) is not None`, which should correctly raise the error when a current IOLoop already exists.